Head zones

 This section has been translated automatically.

-Segmental skin hyperalgesia and hyperaesthesia in disease of internal organs.
-The skin zones with the sensitive supply from the same spinal cord segment as the diseased internal organs are affected.
-The visceral pain impulse is transmitted via a viscerocutaneous reflex and is also called "transmitted pain".
+Segmental skin hyperalgesia and hyperaesthesia in diseases of internal organs.
+The skin zones with the sensory supply from the same spinal cord segment as the diseased internal organs are affected.
+The visceral pain impulse is transmitted via a viscerocutaneous reflex.
+It is also known as "transmitted pain".

-In clinical diagnostics, this phenomenon is also referred to as head-zone rehearsal (also Kalchschmidt rehearsal).
+In clinical diagnostics, this phenomenon is also referred to as the head zone test (also known as the Kalchschmidt test).

-Furthermore, visceral pain can project to muscle segments of the corresponding nerve segment (Mackenzie zone).
+Visceral pain can also be projected onto muscle sections of the corresponding nerve segment (Mackenzie zone).

-Examples of Head's projections are, for example, the radiating pain in myocardial ischemia (projection of the pain onto a variable area extending from the ear to the navel) or in inflammations affecting the parietal pericardium (pericardial pain).
+Examples of Head's projections include radiating pain in myocardial ischemia (projection of pain onto a variable area extending from the ear to the navel) or in inflammation affecting the parietal pericardium (pericardial pain).

 General information